-Dear Mr Miller
+Dear Mr Hallagan

-Civil Contractors Federation, Australian Capital Territory Branch Financial Report for the year ended 30 June 2015 - FR2015/141
+Civil Contractors Federation Northern Territory Branch Financial Report for the year ended 30 June 2015 - [FR2015/147]

-I acknowledge receipt of the financial report for the year ended 30 June 2015 for the Civil Contractors Federation, Australian Capital Territory Branch (CCF-ACT).
-The financial report was lodged with the Fair Work Commission (FWC) on 17 November 2015.
+I acknowledge receipt of the financial report of the Civil Contractors Federation, Northern Territory Branch (CCF NT).
+The documents were lodged with the Fair Work Commission (FWC) on 8 December 2015.

 The financial report has now been filed.
-You are not required to take any further action in respect of the report lodged.